St Albans City Race

 Orienteering is an adventure sport.
 You take part at your own risk and are responsible for your own safety.
 A full risk assessment has been carried out.

 All competitors should be aware of traffic and use pavements except when crossing roads.
-The city centre may be quite busy with pedestrians: please take care.
+When crossing major roads use refuges and traffic lights as safe crossing points where possible.

 Courses 1 to 5 have a minimum age limit of 16 owing to there being unsupervised road crossings on these courses.